ACMMM-Submission-1018/MM-Point/README.md

 ![image](https://github.com/ACMMM-Submission-1018/MM-Point/assets/133339736/200a9a64-168a-4d1a-bcd7-a0ceb6f6be7a)

-## Unique project code address on GitHub (currently only used for supporting material in paper review): https://github.com/ACMMM-Submission-1018/MM-Point/
+## Unique project code address on GitHub
+- currently only used for supporting material in paper review: https://github.com/ACMMM-Submission-1018/MM-Point/

 ---
 ---